 Oberwerk entered the optics business in 1999, SkyHawk Optics was founded in 2002.
 At that time, a number of companies, including SkyHawk, were importing what is now known as the Oberwerk 25/40×100 Long-Range Observation binocular.
 SkyHawk called their binocular the model 9401.

 In 2003, Oberwerk was offered a smaller and lighter 20/40×100 by another Chinese optics manufacturer.
-This new model was an unabashed clone of the highly-regarded Japanese-made Miyauchi Bj-100iB, but had a retail price that was less than half that of the Miyauchi, and also much less than our 25/40×100 Long-Range Observation binocular.
+This new model was an unabashed clone of the highly-regarded Japanese-made Miyauchi Bj-100iB, but had a retail price that was a fraction of that of the Miyauchi, and also half that of our BT-100-45.
 From an optical-quality standpoint, it was quite good considering the low price, but not in any way a competitive threat to our higher-end products.
 So we proceeded with a small order of 12 units to fill a price gap in our product line.
-Shortly after adding this new binocular to the Oberwerk website, we were approached by Miyauchi, who was understandably “not flattered” that a Chinese company had copied the design of their binocular.
-They asked us not to carry this product, and in exchange, they would give Oberwerk lowest-possible dealer pricing on Miyauchi products.
-We accepted Miyauchi’s offer, and removed it from our product line.
-It was a fortuitous decision- within a year we became the largest Miyauchi dealer in the USA, out-selling all other dealers combined for 7 straight years, until Miyauchi ceased production in 2010.

-Look closely at the SkyHawk tripod, and you’ll see that it actually is the Oberwerk 5000 Series tripod/head (which we pair with our lower-priced binoculars).
-However the 5000 is customized for us with longer leg sections for more height range and also greater strength (with more leg section overlap).
-Our 5000 is also black-anodized (instead of silver) and comes with two quick-release plates and dual panning handles.
-SkyHawk charges $475 for their tripod, while our improved 5000 tripod is $279.
+By the way, the Oberwerk 5000 Series tripod/head is the same tripod that comes with the SkyHawk- but ours has a few upgrades.
+The 5000 has longer leg sections for more height range and also greater strength (with more leg-section-overlap).
+Our 5000 is black-anodized (instead of silver) and comes with two quick-release plates and dual panning handles.
+Note that SkyHawk charges a whopping $525 for their tripod, while our upgraded 5000 tripod is just $280.
+Seeing a pattern?

 Finally, consider service and support.
-When you place an order with Oberwerk, either online or by phone, your binocular will be set up, tested and tuned to perfection, including alignment on our collimator, and your custom hardwood tripod will be assembled- all at our facility in Dayton, Ohio, typically within 24 hours.
-If something happens to your binocular long after it’s out of warranty, only Oberwerk has the knowledge, experience, specialized tools and complete parts inventory, to handle any type of repair or rebuild.
+We have full-time staff ready to help by phone (9-5 Mon.-Fri.) or email (24/7).
+When you place an order, either online or by phone, your binocular will be set up, tested and tuned to perfection (including alignment on our collimator), and your custom hardwood tripod will be assembled- all at our facility in Dayton, Ohio, typically within 24 hours.
+If something happens to your binocular long after it’s out of warranty, only Oberwerk has the knowledge, experience, specialized tools and complete parts inventory, to handle any type of problem or repair.